benjiyaya/OmniWeaving/readme.md

 - Added `gradio` and other dependencies to `requirements.txt` for easier installation

 ### ✅ Converted FP8 Model
-From the original HuggingFace repo FP32 to FP8 [https://huggingface.co/benjiaiplayground/HY-OmniWeaving-FP8](https://huggingface.co/benjiaiplayground/HY-OmniWeaving-FP8)
+From the original HuggingFace repo FP32 to FP8 for transformer , and text_encoder/ckpt
+[https://huggingface.co/benjiaiplayground/HY-OmniWeaving-FP8](https://huggingface.co/benjiaiplayground/HY-OmniWeaving-FP8)